Aliases for CACNA1H Gene

 GeneCards Summary for CACNA1H Gene

 CACNA1H (Calcium Voltage-Gated Channel Subunit Alpha1 H) is a Protein Coding gene.
-Diseases associated with CACNA1H include Epilepsy, Childhood Absence 6 and Childhood Absence Epilepsy.
-Among its related pathways are G-Beta Gamma Signaling and TCR Signaling (Qiagen).
-GO annotations related to this gene include ion channel activity and low voltage-gated calcium channel activity.
+Diseases associated with CACNA1H include Hyperaldosteronism, Familial, Type Iv and Epilepsy, Childhood Absence 6.
+Among its related pathways are Presenilin-Mediated Signaling and DREAM Repression and Dynorphin Expression.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and low voltage-gated calcium channel activity.
 An important paralog of this gene is CACNA1G.

 UniProtKB/Swiss-Prot Summary for CACNA1H Gene

-Voltage-sensitive calcium channels (VSCC) mediate the entry of calcium ions into excitable cells and are also involved in a variety of calcium-dependent processes, including muscle contraction, hormone or neurotransmitter release, gene expression, cell motility, cell division and cell death.
-The isoform alpha-1H gives rise to T-type calcium currents.
-T-type calcium channels belong to the "low-voltage activated (LVA)" group and are strongly blocked by nickel and mibefradil.
-A particularity of this type of channels is an opening at quite negative potentials, and a voltage-dependent inactivation.
-T-type channels serve pacemaking functions in both central neurons and cardiac nodal cells and support calcium signaling in secretory cells and vascular smooth muscle.
-They may also be involved in the modulation of firing patterns of neurons which is important for information processing as well as in cell growth processes.
+Voltage-sensitive calcium channel that gives rise to T-type calcium currents.
+T-type calcium channels belong to the 'low-voltage activated (LVA)' group.
+A particularity of this type of channel is an opening at quite negative potentials, and a voltage-dependent inactivation (PubMed:9670923, PubMed:9930755, PubMed:27149520).
+T-type channels serve pacemaking functions in both central neurons and cardiac nodal cells and support calcium signaling in secretory cells and vascular smooth muscle (Probable).
+They may also be involved in the modulation of firing patterns of neurons (PubMed:15048902).
+In the adrenal zona glomerulosa, participates in the signaling pathway leading to aldosterone production in response to either AGT/angiotensin II, or hyperkalemia (PubMed:25907736, PubMed:27729216).